Did you know that white is the most popular metal color for engagement rings?

 Though both platinum and gold are strong and durable precious metals, platinum is the more durable of the two.

 Platinum is approximately 40% heavier than 18k gold- when you hold it in your hand, you can feel the difference.
-Platinum's density provides its longevity and durability.
-Platinum prongs offer the best protection to secure your diamonds and gemstones.
+Platinum's density provides its longevity and durability, and in turn, platinum prongs offer the best protection to secure your diamonds and gemstones.

-24K gold is naturally soft.
-The addition of alloys helps strengthen and improve the performance of White Gold.
+Pure gold is naturally soft, and the addition of alloys helps strengthen and improve the performance.
 While white gold is more scratch-resistant than platinum, it is important to note that when scratched, some of the gold is lost.
 Over time and with polishing, it is more likely that some gold will begin to wear away.

 Due to the difference in platinum and white gold's composition, we do not recommend stacking or mixing gold with platinum rings as this can cause wear and tear on your gold ring(s).

 White gold is a mixture of pure gold with durable metals.
 With less pure gold being used, the price is lower.
-It's important to consider, although you are paying less for white gold in the beginning, it will require more frequent professional maintenance to maintain its bright, white appearance in the long term.
+Although you're paying less for white gold in the beginning, it will require more frequent professional maintenance to maintain its bright, white appearance in the long term.

-Platinum is 95% pure metal, making it the only hypoallergenic metal you can purchase.
-Being hypoallergenic means it will help reduce the possibility of an allergic reaction by minimizing explore to irritating elements.
+TACORI platinum is at least 95% pure platinum, making it the only hypoallergenic metal you can purchase.
+Hypoallergenic means it will help reduce the possibility of an allergic reaction by minimizing explore to irritating elements.
 If you have sensitive skin or allergies to irritating substances, platinum is your safest bet.

 White gold alloy includes a mix of metals, and certain materials of its composition may cause skin irritation if you have sensitive skin or certain allergies.
-While some brands use nickel in their white gold alloy, which is the culprit to most skin allergies, rest assured all Tacori metals are nickel-free, and we pride ourselves in using only the highest quality materials.
-Our 18k white gold is a proprietary mix of pure 24k Gold and White Gold alloys.
-As a general rule of thumb, the higher the gold carat, the more hypoallergenic it is and better for sensitive skin.
+While some brands use nickel in their white gold alloy, which is the culprit to most skin allergies, rest assured all TACORI metals are nickel-free, and we pride ourselves in using only the highest quality materials.

-To recap and for all the visual folks out there, we made this handy chart to help differentiate between platinum and white gold.
+To recap - and for all the visual folks out there - we made this handy chart to help differentiate between platinum vs white gold.